cloudquery/cloudquery/website/pages/docs/deployment/ecs.md

 ```
 Replace `<REPLACE_ECS_CLUSTER_NAME>` with the name of the ECS cluster you created in Step 4, `<TASK_ARN>` with the ARN of the task definition you registered in Step 5, `<SUBNET_1>` and `<SUBNET_2>` with the IDs of the subnets in which you want to run the task, and `<SG_1>` and `<SG_2>` with the IDs of the security groups for the task.

-After running this command, you should see a response containing information about the newly launched task.

-Congratulations!
-You have successfully deployed CloudQuery on AWS ECS using Fargate.